Ahrimdon/boiii-client/README.md

   - All Original Game Binaries

 ## Added Features
   - Removed BOIII Watermark
   - No Auto-Update
   - Reverted launcher to the original style
+  - Changed executable icon to match original

 ## Installation